Complete a CME Application HERE!

 The Office of Continuing Medical Education reserves the right to withdraw approval for Category 1 credit hours from any activity, at any time, should it become apparent that there have been significant deviations from the ACCME Criteria.
 The CME Office takes responsibility for providing accurate information on how the ACCME requirements can be fulfilled.
 It is the activity manager’s responsibility to be sure that the Criteria are observed in practice.

-Because of the staff time involved in assuring that accreditation requirements are observed, a non-refundable application fee of $1500 will be charged for one time activities and for Enduring Materials application approvals.
-The fee is waived for Grand Rounds and similar Regular Scheduled Series activities originating in the Departments and Divisions of the School of Medicine.
+Because of the staff time involved in assuring that accreditation requirements are observed, a non-refundable application fee of $500 will be charged for one time activities and for Enduring Materials application approvals.
+The fee is for Grand Rounds and similar Regularly Scheduled Series activities originating in the Departments and Divisions of the School of Medicine, effective for new series beginning on or after June 1, 2021 is $450 for the application, plus $60 per session.
 Contact the Director of Continuing Medical Education for information or questions regarding fees.

 - STEP ONE